 Père Lachaise Cemetery - Paris

-Père Lachaise, the famous Paris cemetery, is one of the most visited cemeteries in the world.
+Père Lachaise is a famous Paris cemetery.
+It’s one of the most visited cemeteries in the world.
 It’s also the largest cemetery in Paris, covering 106 acres.
-More than three million people from across the globe visit here every year.
+More than three million people from across the globe visit the cemetery every year.
 It is the final resting place for numerous artists and celebrities, including:

 - Oscar Wilde